IBS Diet + IBS Causes According To Ayurveda

 Apart from these symptoms, people with IBS suffer from heartburn (acid reflux), urogenital symptoms, chronic fatigue syndrome (CFS), headache, back pain and psychiatric symptoms such as depression and anxiety.
 It is a functional disorder of the gut and not a structural anomaly.

-READ MORE: 10 Powerful Tools To Reduce Anxiety (Vata In The Mind), Can Triphala Cause Acid Reflux?, 5 Bloating Remedies From Ancient Ayurvedic Wellness
+READ MORE: Get Rid Of Anxiety by Pacifying Your Vata Dosha, Can Triphala Cause Acid Reflux?, 5 Bloating Remedies From Ancient Ayurvedic Wellness

 According to Ayurvedic medicine there is a similar condition known asMuhur Badham, Muhur dravam malam,1 which means occasional constipation and hard stools along with occasional watery stool.
 Grahani roga is the term used to describe this health condition.